09 Early years practice policy

 make the very best of routine opportunities to promote ‘tuning-in’ to the child emotionally and to create opportunities for learning.
 Arrivals and departures are key times in the day when children

 need support from their carer to make the transition smooth and happy; these times of day also pose a certain level of risk as parents and carers come and go.
-All staff are aware of the potential
+All staff at

-risks and take measures to minimise them.
+Woodlands Preschool are aware of the potential risks and take measures to minimise them.

 Arrivals

-- Whenever possible the Manager always greets young children.
-This ensures that young children are received into the setting by a
+- Whenever possible the key person or back up key person always greets young children.
+This ensures that young children are received

-familiar and trusted adult.
+into the setting by a familiar and trusted adult.

 - The Manager who greets the child marks their presence and time of arrival in the register.